-You’ll need to provide proof of identity, your most recent payslips and details of current financial commitments including your insurance policies.
+You’ll need to provide proof of identity, your most recent payslips and details of your current financial commitments, such as any major outgoings or loan repayments.

 Applicants must be at least 18 years old and no older than 80 when the mortgage term is due to end.